$100 off your first month today! use code 100CLAYA at checkout

 Eli Lilly, the company that makes both drugs, ran separate clinical trials for each use case.
 To get a weight-loss approval, the company had to prove that tirzepatide led to significant weight reduction even in people without diabetes.
 The results?
 Tirzepatide worked just as well (if not better) for weight loss as it did for blood sugar control.
 So instead of relying on doctors to prescribe Mounjaro “off-label” for weight loss, they released Zepbound — same drug, different label — likely to simplify insurance coverage and maximize pricing strategies.

 The bottom line?
-Whether you’re taking Mounjaro, Zepbound, or compounded tirzepatide, you’re taking the same medication.
+Whether you’re taking Mounjaro or Zepbound, you’re getting the same active ingredient.
 The real differences come down to access, insurance rules, and pricing.

 Mounjaro vs. Tirzepatide: What about compounded tirzepatide?